Billie Holiday – Lady in Satin: #742 of best 1,000 albums ever!

 “I’m A Fool to Want You” captures all of this and makes me think about who or what “you” could be.
 “I can’t get along without you,” she sings.

-In “You’ve Changed,” Holiday sings about, “That sparkle in your eyes is gone,” and each little pause between words and lines makes me ache a little bit.
+In “You’ve Changed,” Holiday sings about, “That sparkle in your eyes is gone,” and each little pause between words and lines makes me ache a bit.

 Some stats & info about Billie Holiday – Lady in Satin